blackrockstraitor/blackrockstraitor/README.md

 Lost Temple's medic , at your service .

 - I'm not here to make this look pretty , I just need this information down .
-Expect this to change A LOT especially in the ship parts !
+Expect this to change A LOT !
 (Triggering topics/words at the DNI list so be careful)

 - I have a million names so you can just call me whichever one you want to !!
 Typically just Sebastian/Seb .
 (Meddy if my boyfriend or roleplaying/in character and Sebby if you're Larry)